MicrosoftDocs/Advertising/advertising/bingads-13/guides/selector-test.md

 * **Management groups** - See [management group deployment commands](/azure/azure-resource-manager/bicep/deploy-to-management-group)
 * **Tenants** - See [tenant deployment commands](/azure/azure-resource-manager/bicep/deploy-to-tenant)

-For a list of changed properties in each API version, see [change log](~/Microsoft.Authorization/change-log/roleManagementPolicyAssignments.md).

 ## Resource format

 To create a Microsoft.Authorization/roleManagementPolicyAssignments resource, add the following Bicep to your template.